angular/angular/aio/content/guide/property-binding-best-practices.md

 # Property binding best practices

-By following a few guidelines, you can use property binding in a way that helps you minimize bugs and keep your code readable.
+By following a few guidelines, you can use property binding in a way that helps you reduce bugs and keep your code readable.

 <div class="alert is-helpful">